-Teacher Tip: Students should open the .tns file containing the data.
+Teacher Tip: Students should use the .8xp program to send the data to lists.
 If they enter the data by hand, they may make errors, but it is an option.

 Facilitating the Lesson

 This problem is a great follow-up to problems where the students have been making use of the regression features of the calculator for curve fitting.
 It illustrates the limitations of using a "global" curve fit for all the data with all of zero distances present in the table.
 The decision to split the definition of the function, i.e., choose different curve fits for different subsets of the data is the focus of this problem.